ricaxov/xov/stuff/Hash.md

 **How do we fix this problem?**

-We just iterate over our Hash Table and use a index which has not been used before or we can just use linked lists
+We just iterate over our Hash Table and use a index which has not been used before or we can just use linked lists.

 **How do we get rid of this problem?**

-We have lots of ways of getting rid of our hashing collision without having to use another data structure, but the easiest one is probably double hashing, which consists in just hashing twice
+We have lots of ways of getting rid of our hashing collision without having to use another data structure, but the easiest one is probably double hashing, which consists in just hashing twice.

 #### 2nd question

-**Insert**
+**Insert:**

 ```py
 Insert "Elder Wand", "Manoel's Wand", "Luis's Wand"